 This may seem like a simple truth, but did you know:

 In a society that's growing more and more materialistic, it may be good to remind yourself that everything doesn’t always need to be NEW.
 Find creative ways to cut spending – like buying slightly used camera equipment, props, clothes, etc – even if you don’t need to, it all helps in the long-run.

 Once you start generating income with your photography business, make sure to set aside a portion of that money to cover your taxes.

 I know it can be tempting to pull out an extra couple hundred dollars each month from your business bank account just because it’s there, but before you do that, you should set aside around 25-30% of your net income.

-If you are a sole proprietor or LLC, you will need to pay 15.3% in self-employment tax, plus federal and state income taxes, so it’s better to be on the safe side and have money saved up rather than have a large tax bill you can’t pay at the end of the year!
+If you are a sole proprietor or LLC, you will need to pay 15.3% in self-employment tax, plus federal and state income taxes, so it’s better to be on the safe side and have that money saved up.
+If you don't, you may end up with a large tax bill you can’t pay at the end of the year!